danomatika/PdParty/doc/guide/PdParty_User_Guide.md

 * y axis: -bottom / +right
 * z axis: -back / +front

 ...except for RjDj scenes where the accelerometer is rotated to match the interface orientation.
-As of PdParty 1.3.0, acceleromtation rotation is no longer the default for all scene types.
+As of PdParty 1.3.0, accelerometer rotation is no longer the default for all scene types.
 Re-enable this behavior by sending `#pdparty accelerate orientation 1`.

 ##### Motion